-What Does a Medical Sales Rep Do?
+What does a Medical Sales Rep do?

-- Who Employees Medical Sales Reps
+- 7. Who Employs Medical Sales Reps

 The foremost responsibilities a sales rep is assigned include presenting products to the customers and explaining to them the benefits of buying the product that you are selling.
 These benefits could be anything from increased facility and peace of mind to reduced costs etc.

 Broadly speaking, there are two types of sales reps.
 Those in the first category are ones who work in an office while those who fall in the second category are the reps who perform an outdoor job and travel to the clients to present and sell products.

 The question that follows is what a sales rep in any area should expect from the job.
 If you plan on becoming a sales rep, what do you think your days would be like and what key responsibilities you will be having on your shoulders?